Echoes of the QLSCD and The Investigator

-The most recent fascicle based on QLSCD data on work, health and safety among 15-year-olds is the subject of a video on the website of the Institut de recherche Robert-Sauvé en santé et en sécurité du travail.
+The fascicle based on QLSCD data on work, health and safety among 15-year-olds is the subject of a video on the website of the Institut de recherche Robert-Sauvé en santé et en sécurité du travail.
 This video answers several questions:

 Why draw a portrait of work, health and safety among 15-year-olds?

 What is the proportion of 15-year-olds who work?

 Why do these teenagers choose to work?